Minneapolis police watchdog commission gets pushed to the sidelines

 “It’s basically unbelievable,” said Abigail Cerra, one of the remaining members of the commission.
 “As far as I know, we’re not going to meet again until January.”

-As the Mayor and City Council navigate the future of police after the death of George Floyd — including whether that will mean the end of the police department as it exists today — they have cited the police oversight commission as one means of helping collect community feedback.
+As the mayor and City Council navigate the future of police after the death of George Floyd — including whether that will mean the end of the department as it exists today — they have cited the police oversight commission as one means of helping collect community feedback.

 City Clerk Casey Carl said an unpredictable year, which included a global pandemic and civil unrest over the Floyd killing, is responsible for a lag on appointments to the police oversight commission and many other boards and committees.